A Welcome from Chancellor, Rev. Dr. David Anderson

-For three decades now, people of all walks of life and from all parts of the world have come to Oxford Graduate School to pursue graduate education.
-We are delighted that they have done so, and are delight that you have visited this website to explore your own possible educational opportunities.
+For three decades now, people of all walks of life and from all parts of the world have come to Omega Graduate School to pursue graduate education.
+We are delighted that they have done so, and are delighted that you have visited this website to explore your own possible educational opportunities.

-Also distinctive to the completion of the doctoral work at Oxford Graduate School are the requirements for seminar and/ or research work at the University of Oxford’s main library, Bodleian Library, UK, and the U.S. Library of Congress in Washington, D.C.
+Also distinctive to the completion of the doctoral work at Omega Graduate School are the requirements for seminar and/ or research work at European libraries, and the U.S. Library of Congress in Washington, D.C.